duyfken/alternative-frontends/README.md

-## Alternative Web Front-ends
+## Alternative TV Front-ends

 **This is a list of privacy-respecting front-ends to popular online services, including social media, streaming and information services.
-All of the options here are cross-platform webapps and should work on your device no matter the OS and hardware.**
+All of the options here are apps for TVs running Apple tvOS, Roku OS, LG WebOS, Samsung Tizen OS or Android TV (including Fire TV).**

 > [!NOTE]
-> You are viewing the [Web Front-ends](https://github.com/duyfken/alternative-front-ends/tree/web) branch of this list!
+> You are viewing the [TV Front-ends](https://github.com/duyfken/alternative-front-ends/tree/tv) branch of this list!
 >
-> If you would like [Mobile Front-ends](https://github.com/duyfken/alternative-front-ends/tree/mobile), [TV Front-ends](https://github.com/duyfken/alternative-front-ends/tree/tv)  or [Desktop Front-ends](https://github.com/duyfken/alternative-front-ends/tree/desktop), please visit those branches of this repository.
+> If you would like [Web Front-ends](https://github.com/duyfken/alternative-front-ends/tree/web), [Mobile Front-ends](https://github.com/duyfken/alternative-front-ends/tree/mobile)  or [Desktop Front-ends](https://github.com/duyfken/alternative-front-ends/tree/desktop), please visit those branches of this repository.
 ___
 ⓘ [Redirector](https://github.com/einaregilsson/Redirector) rules based on services provided in this list can be found **[here](https://github.com/duyfken/RedirectorPrivacyAlternatives)**
 ___